musefind/mobx-models/readme.md

-// Get a list of collabs by using a collection. class CollabStore collabs = new Collection(() => {
+// Get a list of collabs by using a collection. class CollabStore
+  // treat a collection like an observable array5 collabs = new Collection(() => {
     // parse come's from the schema module, it parses data into the defined schema return api.get('/collabs').then(res => parse(res.collabs, collabSchema))